 For more information on services for students who are homeless, contact the district's homeless education liaison:

-[See Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject and Course Credit (Secondary Grade Levels Only)]
+[See Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject and Error!
+Reference source not found.]

 A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services